XavierGeerinck/Algorithms/heuristics_trajectory_methods_basic_local_search.md

 ## Algorithm
 1. GenerateInitialSolution
-2. while(termination not met)
-    1. Pick a new solution
-    2. If the new solution is better than the old one, replace our old one
+2. while(improvement possible)
+    1. Improve the solution until no possible improvement is found

 ## Example
 The traveling salesman problem: A salesman has to go to N doors to sell his goods.
 What is the shortest path that he can take?